-- Jim Collins the author of Good to Great gave the following advice to a recent graduate, “Do not spend 5 years getting 2years worth of experience.”
-If you have 2 years worth of experience in your current role, ask to take on different responsibilities that will give you new experience.
+- Jim Collins the author of Good to Great gave the following advice to a recent graduate, “Do not spend 5 years getting 2 years worth of experience.”
+If you have 2 years worth of experience in your current role, ask to take on different responsibilities that will give you a new experience.
 If you can’t get additional experience in your current role, consider moving to another position within the same company to get new experience.
 If you can’t move within the company then “move your own cheese” and get a new job at another company.

 - Note: This is a change from the philosophy with which Baby Boomers were raised.
 People who changed jobs every few years were called job hoppers and looked down upon.
 Now anyone who is at one company for 10+ years is at a disadvantage in the new job market because hiring managers assume they have not developed new skills during that time.

 - Maintain your marketing materials especially your accomplishment list as mentioned above.
-Periodically update your resume, your inventory of education (with all training you have taken including webinars, seminars, extensive self study) and list of technical skills.
+Periodically update your resume, your inventory of education (with all training you have taken including webinars, seminars, extensive self-study) and list of technical skills.

 - Stay up on your industry.
 If your industry is about to fail, be one of the first to get out.
-If your industry is getting into something new (ex. a new technology) get training in it and then offer to your management to train your peers on it.
+If your industry is getting into something new (eg. a new technology) get training in it and then offer to your management to train your peers on it.
 Say that you don’t know everything but you want to share what you know.
-This could set you up at the subject matter expert.
+This could set you up as the subject matter expert.

 - Save between 8 to 12 months of salary for the next transition.
 Most of us can’t do that all at once.
 Save a little at a time starting immediately and regularly.
 According to consumer advocates, saving that much ready cash is a higher priority than saving for retirement.